kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * an HTML site map is created.
 * a short list of related posts is placed at the end of each post.

-Ruby is a Jekyll hard dependency so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/ "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/ "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/ "review the PrismJS syntax highlighter plugin").
+Ruby is a Jekyll dependency so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/ "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/ "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/ "review the PrismJS syntax highlighter plugin").
 But Jekyll really does the work of prepping this site's content for deployment.

 Because it generates static sites, Jekyll eliminates the need for SQL queries and server-side script parsing.
 Combine that with asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
 Ads, social networking widgets and images slow things down sometimes, but the site's overall page-load time is still minimal.

 I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/ "read the Jekyll migration documentation") lists alternative export methods.
-Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is the definitive article on the subject.
+Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is *the* definitive article on the subject.

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.